Current Affairs-Topics

 • Ayushman Bharat continues to earn global praise for healthcare inclusion.

-• Universal health access extended to senior citizens aged 70 and above.
+• Universal health access has been extended to senior citizens aged 70 and above.

-• Strong backing of the Pandemic Treaty and cooperation with WHO.
+• Strong backing of the Pandemic Treaty and cooperation with the WHO.

-• Expansion of medical education reflects long-term healthcare vision.
+• Expansion of medical education reflects a long-term healthcare vision.

 • Elimination of key diseases highlights India's proactive public health strategy.